Study Accounting in UK

 • Sometimes a CV

-Students applying for scholarships or visas must also provide proof of financial support and meet the requirements for a student visa for accounting students.
+Students applying for scholarships or visas must also provide proof of financial support and meet the requirements for a student visa.

 As noted by Northampton University and The Times, these requirements ensure students are well-prepared for their studies.